sub-1337/meta/syntax.md

 You can not use several times included parts of iterators, so be carefull.
 If you need some ranges of numbers included several times see _Unions_.
 ### variable types
-All the variables regarding of flawor they declared.
+All the variables regard of flawor they declared.
 There are 3 main types on handling type:

 1) Value